SammieBarasa77/walmart_sales/README.md

 External Data: *Incorporate weather, competitor data, and economic trends.*

-Promotional Data: *If available, add promotional campaigns or pricing data as features.*
+Promotional Data: * This analysis would have even been more than this but for some reason I did not promotional campaigns or pricing data for that part of the analysis.*